I recently came across a piece of technology that is very cheap but most useful.

 That little device that I am talking about is called HDMI Video Capture Card, but it’s actually a USB stick and not a card.
 But since these things used to be a lot bigger, they had to be inserted as a card in a computer slot.
 But these days, everything is highly integrated, and many things fit onto a USB stick.

 There are many models out there and they all cost between 10 and 20 $/€.
+They all seem to work with the MacroSilicon MS2109 HDMI-USB chip, so it probably doesn’t matter much which one you pick.
 I bought this one.

 This is an HD (1920 x 1080 px) stick, you can also get 4K (3180 x 2160 px) ones.
 The HD version also accepts 4K signal input but converts it to HD.